 I am Head of History and Archaeology of Childhood at ManMet's interdiscplinary Manchester Centre for Youth Studies.
 In this role I develop teaching, research, conferences and events in line with the Centre's youth-participatory framework.

-Current project: I'm co-Investigator on an AHRC-funded project 'Roman and Late Antique Artefacts from Egypt: Understanding Society and Culture'
+Current project: I'm co-Investigator on an AHRC-funded project 'Roman and Late Antique Artefacts from Egypt: Understanding Society and Culture'.

 PhD Ancient History (University of Manchester), 2007